behemot-biz/game-of-conkers/README.md

 Find suitable concer images
    Images that can easily be "shrunken" based on the remaining durability from each turn to illustrate the progress of the game.

+Need to quit current game (reset main scores).
+Add alert that informs game scores will be cleared

 ### Game play